reena96/Mutation-TestingTool/README.md

 ### 6) Comparing Traces ###
 Once the Mutation Trace files have been created, the compareTraces() method compares each of the MutationTraces against the ExecutionTrace created for the corresponding test cases from the Config File.
 #### If the traces are the same,then it means that mutant has survived and the test cases haven't killed the mutant.
+Result is printed to Console.
+##### Bad news: SAME TRACES- Mutant has survived!
 #### If the traces are different, then it means that the mutant has been killed by the test cases.
+Result is printed to Console.
+##### Good news: DIFFERENT TRACES -Mutant is killed!
 #### If the Mutation results in an exception, the resulting exception is printed out to the MutationTrace file.